Part of ministry leadership is providing support and care for

 in May following the second January session.
 For the rest of

-the 15-month program, you do the work at your convenience and
+the 15-month program, you work at your convenience and arrange

-The cost of the program is $2,500, which includes seminar fees,
+The program cost is $2,750, which includes seminar fees, housing

 Graduate Credits Policy